Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Carrollian Jackiw-Teitelboim gravity

 \section{Carrollian Jackiw-Teitelboim gravity}

-In this Section, we work out the Carrollian limit of the JT gravity.
+In this section, we work out the Carrollian limit of the JT gravity.
 We consider the Carroll contraction of the (A)dS$_2\times \mathbb R$ algebra.
-In order to do that we first interchange in \eqref{NRgenerators} $P_0$ by $P_1$, and $H$ and $P$, we get \begin{multicols}{2}
+In order to do that we first interchange in $P_0\leftrightarrow P_1$, and $H\leftrightarrow P$ in \eqref{NRgenerators}, which gives \begin{multicols}{2}